 1. Education requirements

 I have a Bachelor’s degree and was able to sit with 120 units.
-I passed all four exams before December 31, 2013 and was able to obtain licensure with only 120 units.
-(That rule has since changed and California applicants are required to have 150 units completed.)
+I passed all four exams before December 31, 2013, and was able to obtain my CPA title with only 120 units.
+(However, that rule has since changed and California applicants are required to have 150 units completed.)
 These units must include 24 semester units of accounting subjects, 24 semester units of business-related subjects, 20 semester units of accounting study subjects, and 10 semester units of ethics.
 My transcripts were already sent over to the California Board of Accountancy in order to sit for the exams and I was already approved.
 Check!
 Step completed.